-The Rice Graduate Liberal Studies Alumni Association is young-founded in the fall of 2013.
-Young but enthusiastic and energetic.
-Our goals include providing opportunities for our alumni and current students to be together in order to continue our relationships in the close-knit community of like-minded people which is GLS!
-We had our first major and very successful reunion event at Rice's 2014 Homecoming and look forward to many more.
-We are the hosts of the Winter Party and host other events as occasions arise such as the 10th anniversary of MLS in 2015.
+The Rice Graduate Liberal Studies Alumni Association was founded in the fall of 2013 with the goal of providing opportunities for our alumni and current students to be together in order to continue our relationships in the close-knit community of like-minded people which is GLS!
+The GLSAA hosts the annual Winter Social in December and other events as occasions arise.
 Other goals include increasing the number of students in GLS and raising money for tuition assistance and scholarships.
 It is the desire of the GLSAA to have all alums and current students join us as we continue to flourish and grow.
-At Rice alumni groups do not have dues-alumni, students, family and friends can all enjoy the benefits of participation.
+At Rice, alumni groups do not have dues-alumni, students, family, and friends can all enjoy the benefits of participation.